 Common Expression Language (CEL) is an open source non-Turing-complete language that can be used to evaluate expressions.
 Every enrollment in Eventarc Advanced includes a condition expression written in CEL that is used to evaluate and filter messages.
-You can also transform your event content data by writing transformation expressions using CEL.
+You can also transform your event data content by writing transformation expressions using CEL.

 In general, a condition expression consists of one or more statements that are